coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/hybrid-hosting/README.md

 # About this Sample

-This application demonstrates how to use `HybridHostBuilder` to configure AspNetCore application to run both as Web App and Service Fabric reliable service. `HybridHostBuilder` was designed to reduce code duplication, simplify configuration and provide a single place for entry point configuration.
+This application demonstrates how to use `HybridHostBuilder` to configure AspNetCore application to run both as Web App and Service Fabric reliable service.

 ## Usage